 Entry requirements for British citizens:

 You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
 Check your passport is stamped if you enter or exit the Schengen area through Norway as a visitor.
 Border guards will use passport stamps to check if you are complying with the 90-day visa-free limit for short stays in the Schengen area.
 If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.
-Plans for the introduction of the new EU Entry / Exit System (EES) for all non-EU nationals has been delayed.
-It is expected to start in October 2025.
-Information will be updated when available.
-ETIAS will start operations in the last quarter of 2026.
-No action is required from travellers at this point (https://travel-europe.europa.eu/).
+From 12 October 2025, the European Union’s new Entry / Exit System (EES) will begin.
+When travelling into and out of the Schengen area, for short stays, you may need to:

 Additional packages: